aws-samples/aws-service-catalog-tools-workshop/workshop/content/40-reinvent2019/100-task-1/100-create-the-control.md

 #### Verify the change worked

-Once you have made your changes the {{% service_catalog_factory_pipeline_link %}} should have run or if you were very quick, the pipeline may still be running.
+Once you have made your changes the {{% service_catalog_factory_pipeline_link %}} should have run.
+If you were very quick in making the change, the pipeline may still be running.
 If it has not yet started feel free to the hit the *Release change* button.

 Once it has completed it should show the *Source* and *Build* stages in green to indicate they have completed